7 Features of Highly Effective Websites

 Make sure you have links to all your social media profiles (Facebook, Twitter, LinkedIn, Instagram, etc…)

 Have you heard about the 3 seconds rule?
 If a page doesn’t load in 3 seconds most users hit the “Back” button causing you to lose traffic and consequently profit.
 Mobile device users can be even more impatient and change their mind faster before that awesome looking but huge website is loaded.
 Moreover, a low website speed affects your Google ranking as well, because search engines consider less relevant websites providing poor user experience.
 Simplicity is the best solution for keeping your website effective and fast-loading.
-Continue reading about website speed and how it impacts conversation.
+How-to improve your websites page speed and how it impacts conversation.

 Aesthetics is important as well, and your website should look professional and polished, as it often represents the first contact between you and your potential customers.
 Some important aspects you must keep in mind are choosing an appropriate color scheme (just 2 or 3 primary colors), featuring appealing graphics, using quality pictures, balancing content with white space, and making text easy to read.
 Your website’s visual component shouldn’t distract attention from its written contents, but rather be complementary to them.